StewedSheep/Real-Time-Forum/readme.md

 4. Create new threads to start discussions or participate in existing threads by adding comments.
 5. Log out of the application when done.

+## Limitations

+Due to the build being ran locally vue does not support conditional rerouting.
+The webpage is meantto redirect after registering and logging-in.
+Sorry for the inconvenience.

 ## Authors

 - [@KristjanL](https://01.kood.tech/git/KristjanL)